wso2/kubernetes-ei/README.md

 ```

 ##### 5. Access Management Console
-To access the console, try `https://<node-ip>:<node-port>/carbon` in your favorite browser.
+To access the console, try navigating to `https://<node-ip>:<node-port>/carbon` in your favorite browser.

 ##### 6. Un-deploy Kubernetes Artifacts
-Be on directory `KUBERNETES_HOME/pattern-1` and run `undeploy-kubernetes.sh` shell script on the terminal.
+Be on the same directory `KUBERNETES_HOME/pattern-1` and run `undeploy-kubernetes.sh` shell script on the terminal.
 ```
 sh undeploy-kubernetes.sh
 ```